gsamokovarov/web-console/README.markdown

 ### Changing the colors is broken.
 I see some of the previous theme colors.

 Clear the assets cache with `rake tmp:cache:clear`.
-Some of the old style sheet colors are probably sticking around in the cache.
+Some of the old style sheet colors are probably sticking around in there.

 Test Drive
 ----------